-- Program your own scale: - [°] The frequency of each of the 20 notes can be assigned by setting the octave, the semi-tone, and coarse and fine micro-tone. - ° Up to 11 scales can be saved permanently in the user bank - Adjust color scheme of the lights: - [°] Pick a pre-programmed color scheme or create your own using the sliders to set red/green/blue values. - Custom color schemes can be saved permanently - Save your settings in one of six Settings Slots. - Note position, scale and bank selection, Q value, lock settings and color scheme can be saved and recalled on the fly. - ° On startup, the SMR loads settings from the last saved bank. - Optional alternative filter type - More exponential decay and different timbral qualities when plucked. - ° Freq jacks no longer track 1V/oct in this mode - Slider LEDs can be selected to display clipping and level, or just level - Firmware can be updated by playing encoded audio files from a computer into the SMR
+- Program your own scale: - [°] The frequency of each of the 20 notes can be assigned by setting the octave, the semi-tone, and micro-tone - ° Up to 11 scales can be saved permanently in the user bank - Adjust color scheme of the lights: - Pick a pre-programmed color scheme or create your own using the sliders to set red/green/blue values. - ° Custom color schemes can be saved permanently - Save your settings in one of six Settings Slots. - Note position, scale/bank selection, Q value, lock settings and color scheme can be saved and recalled on the fly. - On startup, the SMR loads settings from the last saved bank. - Optional alternative filter type (BpRe filter) - More exponential decay and different timbral qualities when plucked. - ° Freq jacks no longer track 1V/oct in this mode - New in v5: Adjust the 1V/oct tracking for 1V/oct outputs, in order to compensate for external VCOs that may track slightly more or less than 1.00V/octave (see page 20) - New in v5: Two-Pass resonant filter essentially acts like two SMRs in series.
+Original one-pass mode can be selected in system mode.
+Two-Pass is the default. (see page 21) - New in v5: Channels may be transposed in half-step degrees, from -6 semitones to +6 semitones.
+Each channel can have its own transposition, or all channels in an even/odd group can be transposed together (see page 12) - New in v5: Channels may be fine-tuned with exponential tuning in order to tune and track with external 1V/octave equipment (see page 11) - New in v5: Up to 14 notes can be "Forbidden", meaning the SMR will not rotate or spread any channel onto that note position. (see page 16) - Slider LEDs can be selected to display clipping and level, or just level - Adjust tracking compensation and offset for the Freq jacks - Firmware can be updated by playing encoded audio files from a computer into the SMR